Gree

 E5

-Unit displays E5 and stops; may occur at startup or randomly during operation.
+The unit displays E5 and stops; this may occur at startup or randomly during operation.

 Overcurrent Protection / Compressor Overload